PetyaPetrova96/PetyaPetrova96/README.md

 - ⚡ Fun fact: I have a bit of trouble pronouncing the word "wood" - it always comes out as "weird"! 😄

-Let's explore the world of data together! 🚀